 I don’t have a problem with them by the way.
 Times are hard in Ireland and needs must, which brings me back to the FAI, the Irish Rugby Football Union (IRFU) and the GAA.

 Over the last week, we have learned that all three of our biggest sporting organizations are cutting costs and dealing with the reality of Ireland’s current bailout predicament.

-admitted they will have to do the same when they bid farewell to Vodafone as all-star sponsors on their final junket this weekend, to Malaysia
+The GAA admitted they will have to do the same when they bid farewell to Vodafone as all-star sponsors on their final junket this weekend, to Malaysia of all places.

 And the FAI confirmed on Thursday what we’d known for days -- that 12 of their staff are to lose their jobs, including the great Packie Bonner.